Skip to main content

 By filing the Free Application for Federal Student Aid (FAFSA), you can be considered for need-based financial aid, including grants (which don’t have to be repaid), federal loans and University employment, or work-study options.
 We encourage all students to file the FAFSA, even if you think you won't qualify for federal aid, because many University-funded awards require a FAFSA for eligibility.

 File the FAFSA as soon as possible, if you haven't already.
-You'll receive an email when we recieve your FAFSA information.
+You'll receive an email when we receive your FAFSA information.
 Be sure to check the Financial Aid Checklist in your Admission Account — that's where we'll communicate if we need any additional information.

 Explore the FAFSA